f-banah/Absence_management_system/README.md

 # Absence Management System
 Designed and implemented an absence management system for INSEA students.
-This system includes a dashboard using data vizualisation tools such as PowerBI .
+This system includes a dashboard using data vizualisation tools such as Power BI .

+# Technologies :
+- Azure
+- Apache Airflow
+- Python
+- PostGreSql
+- Power BI

+# The attached file "Report.pdf" includes screens of the web application and detailed explanation.